 2. Have substantial experience in literacy coaching and monitoring student progress data in reading; and

-3. Have received training necessary to assist with the delivery of professional development and site-based supports, including modeling evidence-based practices and providing feedback to instructional personnel.
+3. Have received training necessary to assist with the delivery of professional development and site-based supports, including modeling evidence-based practices grounded in the science of reading and providing feedback to instructional personnel.

 (5) The department shall provide progress monitoring data to regional support teams regarding the implementation of supports.
 Such supports must include: